-YWB offers meditation workshops on the second Sunday of each month, unless otherwise noted.
+YWB periodically offers meditation workshops.
 Each workshop explores a different meditative technique or tradition.

 Meditation practice has been proven to reduce stress, sharpen focus, improve mood and create an overall sense of well being.
 Meditation is an important part of a holistic yoga practice.
 Meditation is never easy, as the mind has never been trained to be silent.
 It takes years of practice, and then some!